isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bully-review/index.md

 exit points for bed bugs
 and their babies.
 ### 2. Diatomaceous Earth
-Diatomaceous Earth�will be a great alternative to bed bugs bully because its cheap, non-toxic, and its all-natural  itll prevent the bugs from moving around your house and thus spreading carelessly
+Diatomaceous Earthwill be a great alternative to bed bugs bully because its cheap, non-toxic, and its all-natural  itll prevent the bugs from moving around your house and thus spreading carelessly
 .
-However, DE must not be used alone as itll have lower kilning effectiveness.�DE is a natural white power thats manufactured from sea rocks.
+However, DE must not be used alone as itll have lower kilning effectiveness.DE is a natural white power thats manufactured from sea rocks.
 Luckily, itll tear the
 bed bugs skin
 , dehydrate it by taking out its body fluids and thus kill it.
 So, put some DE over the floors and furniture in your